-The Powell-Hyde turn around is right by Ghirardelli Square, and the Hyde Street Pier.
+The Powell-Hyde turn around is right by Ghirardelli Square and the Hyde Street Pier.
 These are pretty busy and touristy areas of the city, and so there will likely always be a queue of people here.
 The first time we here we only waited about 10 minutes.
 When we got to the car, we were hoping we’d get the seats on the side (the ones facing out to the street).
 Since it was busy we had to sit inside, in the middle of the car.
-Still we got to ride the cable car.
+Still, we got to ride the cable car.

-During our time in San Francisco they were doing work on the Powell-Hyde line.
+During our time in San Francisco, they were doing work on the Powell-Hyde line.
 This meant that we could only ride the cable car partway on this particular line.
 After that we had to take a free shuttle bus for the rest of the line.
 Turns out this work was going to finish a couple days after we left, but it did kinda suck for our trip.
 It also meant that the cable car turnaround at the other end of the line (the one by our hostel) wasn’t in operation.
 Oh well, c’est la vie, right?

 San Francisco Cable Car Museum

-The last day we went back to the turn-around for the Powell-Hyde line and the queue was insane.
+On the last day, we went back to the turn-around for the Powell-Hyde line and the queue was insane.
 We waited for about 90 minutes to get on the cable car.
 Depending on your circumstance you might just give up and walk.
-But looking up at the massive we decided to wait it out, rather than to walk it.
+Looking up at the massive we decided to wait it out, rather than to walk it.
 While I was in line I couldn’t help but think to myself, “yep the cable in San Francisco is 100% for tourists.
 There’s no way a local is waiting in this giant line to go to work or to the grocery store.”
 Perhaps back in the day when the cable car was one of the only forms of public transit locals would take it, but I doubt they would now.
 Not with the other forms of public transit in San Francisco that are quicker and go to more places.

 The California Line

-The California line runs along California Street (hence the name) from Polk Gulch to the Financial district.
+The California line runs along California Street (hence the name) from Polk Gulch to the Financial District.
 Unlike the cable cars on the other two lines (Powell-Hyde and Powell-Mason) the cable cars on the California line can be operated from either end of the car.
 That means there isn’t a turnaround spot for people (tourists mostly) to take photos and videos.
-Instead the cars on this line have a lever on both ends of the car.
+Instead, the cars on this line have a lever on both ends of the car.
 So when it’s time to move from one direction to another, the operator just moves to the other side of the car.
 Then the car moves in the other direction.

 Standing on the cable car is a lot of fun, and one of my friends remarked, “I didn’t realize this was a childhood dream until now.”
-The cable cars only go about 9 miles an hour, so this isn’t a roller coaster type of experience.
-Then again I don’t know any other time I’ve been able to stand on the outside of a moving vehicle (in safe and legal way).
+The cable cars only go about 9 miles an hour, so this isn’t a roller-coaster type of experience.
+Then again I don’t know any other time I’ve been able to stand on the outside of a moving vehicle (in a safe and legal way).
 Riding the cable car like this was a lot of fun.
 I took a short video of riding the cable car below.